CW-Logothetis/portfolio_svelte/README.md

 Images are served in next-gen formats using SvelteKit's `enhanced:img` where possible.
 For other parts, the `<picture>` element with `srcset` and `sizes` attributes is used to ensure optimal image loading and performance.
 A few words are required for the handling of images and the project structure.

 ### Performance
-initial Lighthouse scores for performance for the home page and projects/cognitiv-web-app weren't bad:
+Initial Lighthouse scores for performance for the home page and projects/cognitiv-web-app weren't bad:

 - Home page: 91
 - projects/cognitiv-web-app: 84

-Lighthouse is a lab test.
-Using webpagetest.org on a 4G mobile in the US the home and project page were scored as "Not bad" - Largest Contenful Pain was 3 seconds
+Lighthouse is very handy, but it is still a lab test, so using webpagetest.org on a 4G mobile in the US the home and project page were scored as "Not bad" - Largest Contentful Pain was 3 seconds

-Analysing lighthouse and webpagetest scores brought a bunch of small savings from render-blocking resources lik font-awesome, but the major factor was the uncompressed png images.
+Analysing lighthouse and webpagetest scores brought a bunch of small savings from render-blocking resources like font-awesome, but the major factor was the uncompressed `png` images.

 With that in mind, I added four sorts of 'enhanced' image in my portfolio
 1. Where possible, I added SvelteKit's enhanced:img, which is similar to `<Image/>` in Next.js.
 At build time, `<enhanced:img>` tags are replaced with a `<picture><img>` wrap, which provides multiple next-gen image types and sizes, and help with performance and layout shift (https://kit.svelte.dev/docs/images).
 These images are under `src/lib` and not SvelteKit's `static` directory.
 (Note: in a SvelteKit project, the static folder is meant for assets that should be served directly to the client without processing by Vite.
 This means that files in the static folder are not accessible through module imports like other files in the src directory.)